Federal officials declare a public health emergency for monkeypox - NewsBreak

 Federal officials declare a public health emergency for monkeypox

+In this 1971 Center For Disease Control handout photo, monkeypox-like lesions are shown on the arm and leg of a child in Bondua, Liberia.
+(Photo Courtesy of the CDC/Getty Images)

-WASHINGTON — U.S. Department of Health and Human Services Secretary Xavier Becerra announced Thursday a public health emergency for the monkeypox virus, which means the federal government can more quickly assist states with distributing vaccines and conducting testing and public health campaigns.
+WASHINGTON — U.S. Department of Health and Human Services Secretary Xavier Becerra announced Thursday a public health emergency for the monkeypox virus, a declaration that allows the federal government to more quickly assist states with distributing vaccines and conducting testing and public health campaigns.

 “We’re prepared to take our response to the next level in addressing this virus, and we urge every American to take monkeypox seriously and to take responsibility to help us tackle this,” Becerra said during a call with reporters.